blueag8/Photography_Website/README.md

 I will be forking this project and continuing to work on it for Henk.

 ## Bugs
+There were several issues when attempting to deploy to Heroku .
-Issues deploying to Heroku
+Issues migrating from SQL to PostgreSQL
 Solutions included resetting migrations.
 Clear cache/cookies

-Issues migrating from SQL to PostgreSQL error in model base 10()
+error in model
+base 10()

 ***Validation***